-SYSTEMS II - PROJECT 0 Revision 3 - 2014-Feb-03 Assembly, procedures, and stack management
+SYSTEMS II - PROJECT 0 Revision 2 - 2015-Mar-21 Writing a BIOS for a new ISA, assembler, and simulator

 1 Overview and motivation

 For this course, I assume that you have some background with assembly programming.
 However, before we delve into more complex tasks, this project will serve as a "warm-up."
 Specifically, you will write an assembly program using the assembler and simulated processor that will serve as the basis of our projects throughout the semester.